 A three dimensional network of air flow pathways

-A building is a three dimensional network of air flow pathways.
-I don’t know who said that first, but it’s a great way to think about buildings.
+“Buildings are complex three-dimensional air flow networks driven by complex air pressure relationships.”
+That’s a quote from Joseph Lstiburek’s doctoral dissertation, and it’s a great way to think about buildings.
 The driving forces are stack effect, wind, and mechanical systems.
 The diagram below (from a presentation at last year’s Building Science Summer Camp by Lorne Ricketts) shows the three driving forces and their cumulative effect.

 This 3-D network connects different zones inside the building to one another.
 It also connects the inside of the building to the outside.
 Buildings like this often have parking garages below, for example.
 When it’s connected to the occupied spaces in the building, the cumulative air flow pulls nasty air from down there up to where people are exposed to it.

 Even in warm weather, this type of bathroom ventilation can be a problem.
-In humid climates, hotels in humid places, especially along the Gulf and Atlantic coasts, used to have a lot of problem with musty smelling rooms.
+Hotels in humid places, especially along the Gulf and Atlantic coasts, used to have a lot of problem with musty smelling rooms.
 Joe Lstiburek, John Tooley, and Don Gatley investigated some of these in Florida a while back and found lots of mold growing under the vinyl wall coverings.

 Why were the walls growing mold?